Chase-Rivera/JS-code-quiz/README.md

 # JS-code-quiz
-A timed quiz to test your JavaScript knowledge!
+A timed quiz to test your Nerd knowledge!